Savitribai Phule Pune University: Jurisdiction

-Initially the university had a jurisdiction extending over 12 districts of western Maharashtra.
+Originally, the university had a jurisdiction extending over 12 districts of western Maharashtra.
 With the establishment of Shivaji University in Kolhapur in 1962, the jurisdiction was restricted to five districts: Pune, Ahmednagar, Nashik, Dhule, and Jalgaon.
 Out of these, two districts—Dhule and Jalgaon—are attached to the North Maharashtra University in Jalgaon established in August 1990.

 Vice-Chancellors

 Past and present vice-chancellors of the university are: